HappyMaxxx/SpendSense/README.md

   </a>
 </p>

-**SpendSense** is a web application for budget and expense tracking, built with Django and powered by PostgreSQL and Redis.
-It uses Docker for easy setup and deployment, making it simple to manage your finances.
+**SpendSense** is a web application for budget and expense tracking, built with Django and Django REST Framework (DRF) for a robust API.
+It is powered by PostgreSQL and Redis, and uses Docker for easy setup and deployment, making it simple to manage your finances.

 ## ✨ Features

 - Track income and expenses
 - Categorize transactions
 - View budget summaries and insights
+- RESTful API powered by Django REST Framework (DRF) for seamless integration
 - Telegram bot for managing transactions and viewing account details (optional, for enhanced interaction)
 - PostgreSQL for data storage (previously used MongoDB)
 - Redis for caching and performance